I Didn’t in a Million Years Dream the Addict Was Me

 Where I used to be scared of the sunlight and angst it would bring, I now embrace it.
 I now honor my life and those who choose to share their life with me.
 Not only am I alive, I live each day knowing that I can do anything!

 The worst part of addiction is that it does not discriminate.
 It is NOT racist.
 It is NOT prejudiced.
 It does NOT disqualify anyone because they are too young, too old, too rich or too poor.

 Sometimes the hardest thing for families to accept is the fact, the absolute fact, that their loved one is an addict.
 The hardest thing to confront is that there is badness, even in someone you love.

-If you or a loved one for substance abuse problem, call 1-877-862-4326.
+If you or a loved one have a substance abuse problem, call us.
 Narconon Riverbend is one of the most successful drug rehabs in the nation.